 For ceramic artist Matthew Solomon, who makes his work from a studio in rural upstate New York, his 2017 grant was profound.
 “I don’t have a gallery,” Solomon says.
 “I’ve never had a show.
 So for [the Foundation] to say ‘we recognize what you’re doing and it’s good’—it’s a good thing to have when you’re feeling low.”
 In many ways, Solomon typifies the Tiffany Foundation’s commitment.
 After studying art in college, he worked at a variety of jobs across the country, before returning to his native New York and pursuing a law degree, following the footsteps of his parents, who both were lawyers.
 He practiced law for many years, but eventually found the pressures of the job, combined with a long commute, were taking a toll on his physical and emotional wellbeing.
 After taking up gardening originally as a stress-relieving hobby, his true path “just immediately became so clear to me.”
 Solomon quit his law career and relocated upstate, and began his ceramics practice, which he has now pursued for 15 years.
 His ceramics give voice to his passion for gardening, with additional nods to nature, Japanese bonsai, and art historical influences.
 Sumptuous and florid, imbued with rich color, the work nods to both art nouveau and the sublime.
 “I’m going more in the direction of my own point of view, since winning this prize,” says Solomon.
 “I’m an anachronism of sorts, but I think it would be horrible if everybody just made work that fit what was in vogue.”

 In 2016, the annual budget for the National Endowment for the Arts amounted to $147.9 million dollars, or just .004 percent of the entire federal budget.
 As public funding for the arts continues to dwindle in America, artists must increasingly look to private sources to generate funds.
 As they continue to proliferate, organized, well-endowed artist foundations can help fill this money gap while also tendering an artist’s philanthropic legacy.
+Andrew Foote, Treasurer of the Louis Comfort Tiffany Foundation: “Today's investment environment provides a serious challenge to the Foundation’s mission.
+Our targeted awards to the artist community far exceed what one could earn today in the investment markets.
+In order to maintain our position without taking undue risk, we need to grow the size of the funds through additional gifts from the philanthropic communities.”
 To draw on Sze’s observation, foundations like Tiffany can offer a supportive community to a class of artists who must otherwise work without a safety net.
 And the more artists who are sustained, the more accessible to all becomes the kind of critical thinking art not only fosters, but demands; the kind of critical thinking that so often seems absent from public discussion at large today.
 Today, nearly nothing remains of Laurelton Hall.
 Time, indifference, and the subdivision of property on that tract of Long Island have taken what little the fire left behind.
 But what Louis Comfort Tiffany began in that summer home, a program designed specifically to nurture unacknowledged talent, abides.
 A century later, it’s a phoenix that continues to rise from the ashes.

 - Mark Rosenthal, “Artists Extending Their Reach,” Brooklyn Rail (December 2018-January 2019), p.
 37

-Letter from Dorothy Tiffany Burlingham to Richard Koch, dated 1965.
+Letter from Dorothy Tiffany Burlingham to Robert Koch, dated 1965.
 Quoted in Koch, Richard Louis C. Tiffany: Rebel in Glass, Updated Third Edition (New York: Crown Publishers, Inc., 1982), viii.

 John Kimberly Mumford, “The Year at the Tiffany Foundation,” Arts & Decoration (Vol. 14, February 1921), 273.